Based on Richard Baum, Burying Mao: Chinese Politics in the Age of Deng (Princeton University Press, 1996)

 Hua Guofeng and Deng Xiaoping

 The Gang of Four’s arrest created pressure to reappraise the purges that the Gang had engineered, beginning with that of Deng.
-If the Qingming protests were not counterrevolutionary — if they were the spontaneous defence of an unjustly defamed national hero — Deng was not an instigator.
-The cases of numerous prominent officials purged during the Cultural Revolution were also raised.
+If the Qingming protests were not counterrevolutionary — if they were the spontaneous defence of an unjustly defamed national hero — Deng was not an instigator and had been unjustly punished.
+The cases of many other prominent officials purged during the Cultural Revolution were also raised.
 Hua initially opposed any reconsideration of the purges.
 He had participated in the decision to disperse the Qingming demonstrators, and feared that a reappraisal of the protests would damage his own reputation.
 As well, questions about the Gang of Four’s actions during the Cultural Revolution would inevitably lead to questions about Mao’s actions.
 Hua had presented himself as Mao’s natural successor, so any suggestion that Mao was fallible would impair his own authority.
 But the pressure to rehabilitate purged officials did not abate: one by one, they were brought back and installed in prominent positions.
 Deng himself was reinstated in April 1977.
 He was once again first deputy premier, as well as vice-chairman of the CCP and the CMC.
 He was appointed to the PSC in August 1978.

 The terms of Deng’s reinstatement had been carefully negotiated with Hua, and to a certain degree, Deng was required to be conciliatory.
 However, Deng publicly broke with Hua on one ideological issue.
 Hua and his supporters adhered to the “two whatevers”: